What are the Benefits of Taking a Daily Multivitamin?

 A desk calendar on a wooden surface with scattered dried fruits and a potted plant.

-Should You Really Take a Daily Multivitamin?
+Should You Consider Taking a Daily Multivitamin?

-Some people take a daily multivitamin every day like clockwork.
-Others don’t take any vitamins at all.
-And you know what?
-The world keeps on spinning.
 So, is it really necessary to take a daily multivitamin?
 Or is it better to take vitamins only as needed?

-Taking a daily multivitamin isn’t going to turn you into Superman or Wonder Woman.
 Despite what you may have heard, multivitamins are not miracle cures or wonder drugs.
-Instead, they help your body maintain a baseline of functionality and good health.
-This is called foundational nutrition—providing your body with the fuel it needs to function and fight illness on a daily basis.
+Instead, they help support your body in maintaining a baseline of functionality and good health.

 Do you Need to Take a Multivitamin?